 The City has not made any major changes to the objectives of the CDBG program in the last year.
-The program continues to focus on public services, public facilities improvements, code enforcement, and ADA improvements at City owned parks.
+The program continues to focus on public services, public facilities improvements, code enforcement.

 Does this Jurisdiction have any open Brownfields Economic Development Initiative (BEDI) grants?
 The City of Dalton is not a BEDI grantee.

-[BEDI grantees] Describe accomplishments and program outcomes during the last year. $\ensuremath{\text{N/A}}$
+[BEDI grantees] Describe accomplishments and program outcomes during the last year.

+N/A